miafan23/water-bubble-chart/README.md

     animation: false
 })
 ```
-There're 9 parameters to set with water-bubble-chart, none of which is compulsory.
+There are 9 optional parameters to be set with water-bubble-chart, none of which is mandatory.
-* radius: The radius of your waterbubble and you don't need to set height or width on your canvas anymore.
+* radius: The radius of your waterbubble.
+Once set, there is no need to further set height or width on your canvas.
 * lineWidth: The thickness of your water bubble's shell.
-The value of it will equal radius/25 if you don't set this option.
+The value of it equals to radius/25, unless you specify it to other values.
-* textColor: The color of The text.
-You'd better set a value of alpha of TextColor, because I think it will be more beautiful :).
+* textColor: The color of the text.
+You'd better set the value of alpha of textColor, because I think it should be more beautiful :).
-* txt: The text you want to show in this chart.
+* txt: The text content you'd like to display in the chart.
 There will be no text if you don't set it.
-If you set it as `txt: ''` then the chart will show the percentage of the data.
+If set as `txt: ''` then the chart will show the percentage data.
 * font: The style of text.
 Default size is 40% of radius.
-* wave: There will be a waveform on the water if it values true otherwise it will be plane.
+* wave: This indicates whether a wave shape should be shown in the chart, if set to be false, a plane is shown instead of the wave.
 The default value is true.
 * animation: Default value is true.